Biden vs. Palin vs… Throttlebottom?

 Building their campaign on a platform of “love,” the candidates’ election committee concocts a pageant to select the nation’s prettiest girl, whom Wintergreen publicly agrees to marry.
 Yet Wintergreen soon falls for, and proposes to, the plainspoken pageant organizer, Mary Turner, much to the indignation of winning beauty Diana Deveraux.

 Unfortunately for Wintergreen, Deveraux turns out to be “the illegitimate daughter of the illegitimate son of the illegitimate nephew of Napoleon,” thus bringing the United States to the brink of war with France.
 In response the Senate prepares impeachment hearings while Throttlebottom prepares for the White House.

-“‘Of Thee I Sing’ is a lampoon, but a very affectionate one,” said director Jeffery Matthews, senior lecturer in drama.
+“Of Thee I Sing is a lampoon, but a very affectionate one,” notes director Jeffery Matthews, senior lecturer in drama.
 “It laughs at the Congress, it laughs at the Supreme Court, it laughs at political candidates and the people who support them.

-The cast of 40 is led by seniors David Weiss and Carli Miller as Wintergreen and Turner, respectively, with sophomore Matt Rosenthal as Throttlebottom and junior Catherine Moreton as Deveraux.
-Also featured are junior Michael Martinez as the French ambassador; sophomore Adrienne Hayes as the chambermaid who inspires the “love” platform; and Gil Nussbaum, Ph.D., associate professor emeritus of radiation oncology in the School of Medicine, as the chief justice.
+The cast of 40 is led by seniors David Weiss and Carli Miller as Wintergreen and Mary, with sophomore Matt Rosenthal as Throttlebottom and junior Catherine Moreton as Deveraux.
+Also featured are junior Michael Martinez as the French ambassador; sophomore Adrienne Hayes as the chambermaid who inspires the “love” platform; and Gil Nussbaum, emeritus associate professor of radiology (radiation physics) in the School of Medicine, as the chief justice.

 Lighting is by senior Will Calvert.
-Technical director is Sean Savoie, lecturer in performing arts.
+Technical director is lecturer Sean Savoie.
 Music director is Lisa Campbell-Albert, teacher of applied music.
 Choreography is by St. Louis director/choreographer Millie Garvey.